The EU Standard

 Effective June 1, 2012, US based NOP clients benefit from the US/EU Equivalency Arrangement.
 For US NOP certified operators, they may export product to the EU, provided that exported products were not produced using antibiotics.
 (The NOP regulation currently allows for the use of antibiotics used to control blight in apple and pear orchards.)
 EU organic products may enter the US, provided that it is confirmed that the EU product was not produced using antibiotics.
 (The EU regulations currently allow for the use of antibiotics in the treatment of livestock.)
 Labeling of the destination market must be met – noting that the EU does not have a 70-95% category.
 Product traveling in either direction needs to be accompanied by an import certificate that is signed by the certifier of the exporter.
 Import authorizations will no longer be required effective June 1, 2012.
 For more information on the US/EU Equivalency Arrangement, please access the USDA website.

-Canadian based COR certified clients currently benefit from an equivalency arrangement that allows their organic products to enter the EU market, provided that all of the ingredients were grown in Canada.
-For Canadian operations that do not meet the exclusions of the Canada/EU equivalency arrangement, your QAI EU verification is covered under the Equivalent European Union Organic Production & Processing Standard for Third Countries (2009).
+Canadian based COR certified clients currently benefit from an equivalency arrangement that allows their organic products to enter the EU market, provided that all of the ingredients were grown in Canada, or for processed product, that processing, repacking and relabeling occurred in Canada.
+For Canadian operations that do not meet the exclusions of the Canada/EU equivalency arrangement, QAI is not able to certify these products.
 This standard is also used to verify EU compliance for operations outside of the US and Canada.
 For more information on the Canada/EU Equivalency Arrangement, please see the Canadian Food Inspection Agency (CFIA) website.

 QAI uses the Equivalent European Union Organic Production & Processing Standard for Third Countries (2009) to evaluate conformance to the EU.
 As a third country outside of the EU, we are not allowed to certify to EC 834/2007 and EC 889/2008, as these documents have certain controls that are written in that are European-based, and are not applicable for organic systems outside of the EU.
 The Third Country standard accounts for these differences by a modification in some of the language; the requirements in this standard are the same as those of EC 834/2007 and EC 889/2008.